mtraeger/classic_sidemenu/README.md

 Old Menu
 ===========

+Forked by Michael Träger.
+This is without the tiny Icons and with a fix max-width of 100px for the Menu.

 Menu on the left side for [owncloud](http://owncloud.org/).

 **This is a beta version.
 Please, try it on test server before.** (No reason to break anything, but we never know)